althonos/pyrodigal/README.md

 ## 🔧 Installing

+This project is supported on Python 3.7 and later.

 Pyrodigal can be installed directly from [PyPI](https://pypi.org/project/pyrodigal/), which hosts some pre-built wheels for the x86-64 architecture (Linux/MacOS/Windows) and the Aarch64 architecture (Linux/MacOS), as well as the code required to compile